belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Both the TRG system and the HLT classify events based on the data available to them.
-While the decision whether to issue a trigger for a given collision (or on HLT whether to keep the event or discard it) is of course binary, certain event classes might be intentionally triggered at less than 100% of their occurence.
+While the decision whether to issue a trigger for a given collision (or on HLT whether to keep the event or discard it) is of course binary, certain event classes might be intentionally triggered at less than 100% of their occurrence.
 For example, while Bhabha scattering events (:math:`e^+e^- \to e^+e^-`, often just called "Bhabhas") are generally not very interesting for the physics program of Belle II, keeping some of them for calibration purposes might be very useful.